To Fail Is To Succeed

-There must be a 100 articles about this subject but I always like to talk about things that happen to me or where I ave an opinion about.
+There must be 100 articles about this subject but I always like to talk about things that happen to me or where I have an opinion.

 I was reading a blog post by Ben Kubicek about allowing failure and I agree with a lot of things.

 I’m a parent of two adorable kids.
 The oldest is 4 years old and the youngest is almost 2.
-The youngest one is walking around but the oldest will not stop running, climbing on stuff and see how far she can go.
+The youngest one is walking around but the oldest will not stop running, climbing on stuff, and seeing how far she can go.

 Did I ever fail

 Oh yes, I did!
 In my career, I had my share of failures and from each one of them, I learned something.
 Sometimes it was a hard lesson and sometimes it was something small, but every time I tried to learn something from it.
 I did things like updating rows in a production database without a WHERE clause.
 I remember executing a change script in a hurry because the boss was watching over my shoulder all the time and I didn’t pay attention to the code.

 This was in my early years and nowadays I would not get flustered when there would be a lot of pressure.

 That’s all fun and all but you just can’t fail when you’re dealing with production issues in environments with high-volume transactions or when lives are at stake.

 If you’re scared to fail in those environments then there is another problem.